Garlic is an Allium vegetable, Allium sativum, in the same family as onions, shallots, leeks and scallions.

 Allicin is unstable and rapidly breaks down producing a number of sulfur-based compounds such as diallyl sulfide, diallyl disulfide, diallyl trisulfide, diallyl tetrasulfide, allyl methyl sulfide, ajoene, vinyldithiins and the popular s-allyl cysteine, which is especially prominent in black garlic and aged garlic extract.

-Some of the sulfur-containing compounds in garlic, like allyl methyl sulfide (one of the main components that produces "garlic breath"), directly enter the blood where its benefits can circulate throughout the body.
+Some of the sulfur-containing compounds in garlic, like allyl methyl sulfide (one of the main components that produces "garlic breath"), directly enter the blood where their benefits can circulate throughout the body.

 Garlic, whether raw,